Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Seattle has combined with its opponents to score more than 48 points in five of 16 games this season.
+- Seattle's games have gone over 48 points in five of 16 chances this season.

-- Sunday's over/under is 0.5 points lower than the two team's combined 48.5 points per game average.
+- The combined points per game average of the two teams, 48.5, is 0.5 points greater than Sunday's over/under.

-- The 41.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 48 total in this contest.
+- These two squads combine to surrender 41.5 points per game, 6.5 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 48.6, 0.6 points more than Sunday's total of 48.
+- Cardinals games this season feature an average total of 48.6 points, a number 0.6 points higher than Sunday's over/under.

-- In 2021, games involving the Seahawks have averaged a total of 46.7 points, 1.3 fewer than this game's set over/under.
+- The 46.7 PPG average total in Seahawks games this season is 1.3 points fewer than this game's over/under.

 Cardinals stats and trends

-- Arizona has 10 wins against the spread in 16 games this year.

-- So far this season, the Cardinals have been installed as favorites by a 6.5-point margin or more five times and are 3-2 ATS in those contests.
+- The Cardinals are 3-2 ATS when favored by 6.5 points or more this season.

-- Arizona's games this year have gone over the point total in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Arizona's games this year have eclipsed the over/under in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- Arizona is 9-2 against the spread and 10-1 overall this season when the team scores more than 21.0 points.
+- Arizona is 9-2 against the spread and 10-1 overall in games when it puts up more than 21.0 points.

-- In games that Arizona picks up more than 383.8 yards, the team is 7-3 against the spread and 8-2 overall.
+- When Arizona piles up more than 383.8 yards, the team is 7-3 against the spread and 8-2 overall.

 - This year, the Cardinals have 14 turnovers, three fewer than the Seahawks have takeaways (17).